All I have to say is Visit Galicia Spain soon! We found some of the most beautiful places to experience and thought we should share them with you.

 We’ve been waiting 4 years to visit Galicia and we finally made it!
 We spent a full week in Galicia Spain, where we planned to just chill out and enjoy nature.
-Our plans worked out well and it helped refuel our souls after our first 2 weeks of our 8 week road trip.
+Our plans worked out well and it helped refuel our souls after our first 2 weeks of our 8 week Spain road trip, with a bit of France.
 I’ve decided to not only share what we were able to see, but also make it into a guide for you to visit Galicia too.

 Where the heck is Galicia?